 Expect Longer Processing Times & Closer Scrutiny

 Life insurance application processing times vary widely in the best of times.
-In the throes of the worst outbreak of viral respiratory disease in a century and despite continued variation among insurers, underwriters are understandably pumping the brakes on rapid approvals.
+In the throes of the worst outbreak of a viral respiratory disease in a century and despite continued variation among insurers, underwriters understandably pumped the brakes on rapid approvals.

 The best defense is to shop around and get your broker or underwriter on the record about what to expect from the application process.